 - Repeating the same story over and over again.

 - Visual and spatial issues.
 “People with Alzheimer’s disease tend to have difficulty reading, judging distances, and seeing color or contrast,” Dr. Franc says.

 - Difficulty finding the right words for things.

 - Trouble planning and difficulty getting around, even in familiar places.

-What You Should (and Shouldn’t) Do
+What You Should and Shouldn’t Do

 Some memory loss may be a sign of a reversible or treatable issue, such as a nutritional deficiency or hormonal abnormality, so don’t panic and assume it’s Alzheimer’s disease if you or a loved one has these symptoms.

-Research says that healthy habits, including exercise, may cut your risk of dementia.
+What else you can do: Research says that healthy habits, including exercise, may cut your risk of dementia.
 If you’ve been diagnosed with dementia or are a caregiver to someone with dementia, staying active can boost your physical and mental health, and give you opportunities to find social support.